 Are you concerned about the medical care that your loved one is receiving in prison?
 Do you worry that they may be the victim of medical neglect?
 You can take action.
 Medical neglect is a serious problem in Nevada.
 By holding officials accountable, you can help your loved one and take action that might improve medical care for all inmates who are unable to help themselves.
 But you must bring a legal claim to receive compensation for your loved one.

-At Adam S. Kutner & Associates, we fight for deserving accident victims every day.
+At Adam S. Kutner Accident & Injury Attorneys, we fight for deserving accident victims every day.
 We’re here to fight for you.
 It’s our goal to help each victim fight for justice.
 Contact our legal team today for a confidential consultation about your options.
 We look forward to meeting you.

 42 U.S. Code § 1983.
 Civil action for deprivation of rights